Brian Paul

 Brian E. Paul is a computer programmer who originally wrote and maintained the source code for the open source Mesa graphics library until 2012, and is still active in the project.
 He began writing its source code in August 1993.
 Mesa is a free software/open source graphics library that provides a generic OpenGL implementation for rendering three-dimensional graphics on multiple platforms.

 Education

 Paul obtained his bachelor's degree at the University of Wisconsin–Oshkosh in 1990.
 He worked on the SSEC Visualization Project while obtaining his master's degree at the University of Wisconsin–Madison.

 Mesa development

 Paul was a graphics hobbyist.
-He thought it would be fun to implement a simple 3D graphics library using the OpenGL API, which he might then use instead of VOGL.
+He thought it would be fun to implement a simple 3D graphics library using the OpenGL API.
 He spent eighteen months of part-time development before he released the software on the Internet.
 The software was well received, and people began contributing to its development.
 Graphics hardware support was added to Mesa in 1997 in the form of a Glide driver for the new 3dfx Voodoo graphics card.